telus/tds-core/guide/roadmap.md

 components to delivery of a platform that enables others to contribute components into the system.
 This will likely include:

 * **Architecture changes** such as splitting up the TDS components into separately versioned packages
-* The initial release of a **component catalogue** so that you can share and reuse components developed by others in the community.
+* The initial release of a **component catalogue** so that you can share and reuse components developed by others in the community
-* More scalable **governance strategies** so that the system can self-govern as the number of participants increases.
+* More scalable **governance strategies** so that the system can self-govern as the number of participants increases

 At the same time we will continue to enhance and expand the components in the design system in accordance with their individual roadmaps.